 # Local Installation

-If you want to run OpenShift in your local development environment you can run Minishift (OpenShift 3.11) or Code Ready Containers (OpenShift 4).
-Use the local development version that matches the cluster where you intend to deploy your application.
+You can run OpenShift 4.8.x in your local development environment with Code Ready Containers (CRC).
+Use the local development version for the cluster where you intend to deploy your application.
 See https://developers.redhat.com/products/codeready-containers/download (opens new window) for more details.

-Entando Custom Resources.
-This is the only step in this guide that requires cluster level access.
-If you are running on Minishift or CRC make sure you are connected using the administrator login provided when you started your local instance.
+The steps in this section require cluster admin access.
+If you are using CRC, make sure to use the administrator login provided when you started your local instance.

 oc new-project entando

-Note: If you choose a different name for your project, then adjust the commands below to supply your project name, e.g.
+Note: If you choose a different name for your project, adjust the commands below to supply your project name (e.g.

 - If you're deploying to a managed cluster:

-entando.default.routing.suffixto the default URL of applications deployed in your OpenShift cluster.
-If you're unsure of this value, please check with your cluster administrator for this URL.
+- Determine the default hostname of your cluster.
+If you're unsure of the default hostname, please check with your cluster administrator.

-- Entando will create applications using that default URL and relies on wildcard DNS resolution.
+- Entando creates the application using this address and relies on wildcard DNS resolution.

 oc get pods -n entando --watch